 Book with multiple authors:

-For a book with two authors, note that only the first-listed name is inverted in the bibliography entry.
+For a book with two authors in Chicago format style, note that only the first-listed name is inverted in the bibliography entry.

 Print journal article: